 “Flow chemistry”, sometimes referred to as “plug flow” or “continuous flow chemistry” is the process of performing chemical reactions in a tube or pipe.
 Reactive components are pumped together at a mixing junction and flowed down a temperature-controlled pipe or tube.
 This provides some major advantages such as faster reactions, cleaner products, safer reactions and easy scale-up.

 Flow reactors are easily pressurized (e.g. Asia systems can be pressurized to 300psi).
 This allows reactions to be heated 100-150ºC above their normal boiling point, therefore, creating reaction rates that are 1000s of times faster.
 This process is called superheating.

 Flow reactors enable excellent reaction selectivity.
 The rapid diffusion mixing avoids the issues found in batch reactors.
 The high surface area to volume ratio (1000x greater than a batch reactor) enables almost instantaneous heating or cooling and therefore ultimate temperature control.

 Flow chemistry allows only a small amount of hazardous intermediate to be formed at any instant.
 The high surface area also allows excellent control of exotherms.

 Syrris has a range of resources that demonstrate a variety of flow chemistry application notes and reactions using Syrris’ flow chemistry systems.
-Syrris’ innovative microreactor based systems include the modular Asia and Africa product ranges.
+Syrris’ innovative microreactor-based systems include the modular Asia product range.
 Here are two examples shown below:

 Steven V. Ley, Ian R. Baxendale, Jon Deeley, Charlotte M. Griffiths-Jones, Steen Saaby, Geoffrey K. Tranmer (University of Cambridge)